-forth in the Act and all applicable federal regulations and guidelines, including but not limited to the provisions of the Final Program Guidelines published in the Federal Register, July 8, 2016, guidance issued by the Office for Victims of Crime, 28 C.F.R.
+1. Grantee shall comply with the guidelines set forth in the Act and all applicable federal regulations and guidelines, including but not limited to the provisions of the Final Program Guidelines published in the Federal Register, July 8, 2016, guidance issued by the Office for Victims of Crime, 28 C.F.R.
 Part 94, Part 200 Uniform Requirements and the effective edition of the "DOJ Grants Financial Guide."

-- 2. Grantee shall comply with all the ordinances, codes, rules and regulations of the Federal, State and local government which in any way affect its performance under this Contract. - 3.
-Grantee shall provide for an independent audit of its activities on a periodic basis in accordance with Part 200 Uniform Requirements. - Prior to, or concurrently with the execution of this Contract, if so required by Agency, Grantee shall complete, execute and submit to Agency a Certification Regarding Drug-Free Workplace Requirements which meets the requirements of the Drug-Free Workplace Act of 1988 (Pub.
+2. Grantee shall comply with all the ordinances, codes, rules and regulations of the Federal, State and local government which in any way affect its performance under this Contract.

+3. Grantee shall provide for an independent audit of its activities on a periodic basis in accordance with Part 200 Uniform Requirements.

+4. Prior to, or concurrently with the execution of this Contract, if so required by Agency, Grantee shall complete, execute and submit to Agency a Certification Regarding Drug-Free Workplace Requirements which meets the requirements of the Drug-Free Workplace Act of 1988 (Pub.
 L. 100-690, Title V, Subtitle D, U.S.C., Title 41, Chapter 10, §702), hereinafter referred to as the "Drug-Free Workplace Certification."
 A copy of the Drug-Free Workplace Certification shall be included in Part IV of the Application for Grant.
-Grantee covenants that the representations made in the Drug-Free Workplace Certification are true at the time this Contract is executed and will remain true throughout the entire term of this Contract and any extensions, and that Grantee shall fulfill requirements set forth therein.
-Grantee's execution submission of a false Drug-Free Workplace Certification, or Grantee's violation of any or all of the requirements set forth therein shall entitle Agency to suspend one or more payments under this Contract, and/or terminate this Contract pursuant to the provisions of Section N of this Contract.
-Grantee warrants that it is aware that such false certification or violation of the requirements contained in the Drug-Free Workplace Certification shall subject the State of Hawaii to government-wide suspension or debarment, or other sanctions which, in turn, shall result in the withdrawal of funds from Grantee and/or the unavailability of future funding for Grantee.
+Grantee covenants that the representations made in the Drug-Free Workplace Certification are true at the time this Contract is executed and will remain true throughout the entire term of this Contract and any extensions, and that Grantee shall fulfill all the requirements set forth therein.
+Grantee's execution and submission of a false Drug-Free Workplace Certification, or Grantee's violation of any or all of the requirements set forth therein shall entitle Agency to suspend one or more payments under this Contract, and/or terminate this Contract pursuant to the provisions of Section N of this Contract.
+Grantee warrants that it is aware that such false certification or violation of the requirements contained in the Drug-Free Workplace Certification shall subject the State of Hawaii to governmentwide suspension or debarment, or other sanctions which, in turn, shall result in the withdrawal of funds from Grantee and/or the unavailability of future funding for Grantee.

-- of this Contract, Grantee shall complete, execute and submit to Agency a Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion, hereinafter referred to as the "Debarment Certification."
-A copy of the Debarment Certification shall be included in Part IV of the Application for Grant.
-Grantee covenants that the representations made in the Debarment Certification are true at the time this Contract is executed and will remain true throughout the entire term of the Contract and any extensions, and that Grantee shall fulfill any and all terms and conditions set forth therein. - of this Contract, Grantee shall complete, execute and submit to Agency a Certification of Non-Supplanting, hereinafter referred to as the "Non-Supplanting Certification."
+Prior to, or concurrently with the execution 5. of this Contract, Grantee shall complete, execute and submit to Suspension, Certification Regarding Debarment, а Agency Ineligibility and Voluntary Exclusion, hereinafter referred to the "Debarment Certification."
+A copy of the Debarment as Certification shall be included in Part IV of the Application for Grant.
+Grantee covenants that the representations made in the Debarment Certification are true at the time this Contract is executed and will remain true throughout the entire term of the Contract and any extensions, and that Grantee shall fulfill any and all terms and conditions set forth therein.

+6. Prior to, or concurrently with the execution of this Contract, Grantee shall complete, execute and submit to Agency a Certification of Non-Supplanting, hereinafter referred to as the "Non-Supplanting Certification."
 A copy of the Non-Supplanting Certification shall be included in Part IV of the